Zhangxinyue2002/ISDN3000C-EXAM/exam-cheatsheet.bilingual.md

 - Feature X creates subsets with entropies 0.811 and 0.0 with weights 2/3 and 1/3 → H(Y|X)=0.541.
 - IG(Y,X)=0.971−0.541=0.430.

+Tip: Memorize “parent minus weighted children.”
+If IG is big, the question (split) is useful.

 3) Why are decision trees considered white-box?
 Pros/cons vs neural nets.
 - Paths are readable rules; easy to justify.
 Pros: transparency, handling of mixed types, little prep.
 Cons: high variance, axis-aligned splits, less accurate than ensembles/NNs on complex patterns.